Sex offender registries in the United States: Constitutionality

-Sex offender registration and community notification laws have been challenged on a number of constitutional and other bases, generating substantial amount of case law.
+Sex offender registration and community notification laws have been challenged on a number of constitutional and other bases, generating a substantial amount of case law.
 Those challenging the statutes have claimed violations of ex post facto, due process, cruel and unusual punishment, equal protection and search and seizure.
 The Supreme Court of the United States has upheld the laws.
 In 2002, in Connecticut Dept. of Public Safety v.
-Doe the U.S. Supreme Court affirmed public disclosure of sex offender information and in 2003, in Smith v.
+Doe the U.S. Supreme Court affirmed public disclosure of sex offender information.
+In 2003, in Smith v.
 Doe, the Supreme Court upheld Alaska's registration statute, reasoning that sex offender registration is civil measure reasonably designed to protect public safety, not a punishment, which can be applied ex post facto.
 However, law scholars argue that even if the registration schemes were initially constitutional they have, in their current form, become unconstitutionally burdensome and unmoored from their constitutional grounds.
-A study published in fall 2015 found that statistics cited by Justice Anthony Kennedy in two U.S. Supreme Court cases commonly cited in decisions upholding constitutionality of sex offender policies were unfounded.
+A study published in the fall of 2015 found that statistics cited by Justice Anthony Kennedy in two U.S. Supreme Court cases commonly cited in decisions upholding the constitutionality of sex offender policies were unfounded.
 Several challenges to state level sex offender laws have been honored after hearing at the state level.
 However, in 2017 the Pennsylvania Supreme Court determined that SORNA violates ex post facto when retroactively applied.

-In September 2017 federal judge found that Colorado registry is unconstitutional cruel and unusual punishment as applied to three plaintiffs.
+In September 2017 a federal judge found that the Colorado registry is unconstitutional under the cruel and unusual punishment clause of the United States Constitution as applied to three plaintiffs.